The Differences between SEO and SEM

 Search engine optimization (SEO) and search engine marketing (SEM) are two of the most popular advertising buzzwords in the world.
+But it can be easy to confuse the two and what exactly differentiates them from one another.
+Below, we'll take a look at what each of the keywords mean and how they work together.

 SEO refers to the practice of refining your website to make it show up better in Google search results and provide a great experience to your visitors.